Sarah Loring Bailey, in Historical Sketches of Andover, quotes from the early County Court papers:

-The lock-up was built in 18654, The total cost, including furnishings, was $606.40.
+The lock-up was built in 1865.
+The total cost, including furnishings, was $606.40.
 Peter Holt and Son, Contractors, received $550.00 for building the structure.
 Miss Bridges continued to own the land and was paid $6 annually by the town for its use.
-(She was the daughter of Colonel Moody Bridges, who own home was one the west side of Elm Street near is juncture with Main Street.
-Across the street there was ten a small school house where Miss Bridges conducted a private school for the town children.)
+(She was the daughter of Colonel Moody Bridges, who's own home was on the west side of Elm Street near is juncture with Main Street.
+Across the street there was then a small school house where Miss Bridges conducted a private school for the town children.)

-Miss Bridges dies in 1871; her heirs sold the lock-up lot, a little over an acre, for $650 to Thomas Daw.
+Miss Bridges died in 1871; her heirs sold the lock-up lot, a little over an acre, for $650 to Thomas Daw.
 The annual rent for the land was increased by Mr. Daw to $12.
 This raised the question of whether to keep the lock-up.
 In 1875, that was decided by the sale of the building at public auction on July 12th to George Morton, for $165.
-The following day it was moved to the corner of Water and Church Street (now Dave's Shoe Repair).
+The following day it was moved to the corner of Water and Church Street.
 A brick foundation was placed under it, giving enough room for a shop to be located there.

 R.A.
 McKone, publisher of the North Andover Advertiser at that time, remarked: "The moral standing of this town needs no better argument in its favor than the fact that it don't pay to keep a lock-up there."